 Passion fruit is one of Kenya’s top three export fruits.
 But many Kenyan farmers are not earning as much as they could from the fruit – a combination of poor planting and orchard management, and increasing plant disease and pests.

 When they do have fruit to sell, many farmers struggle to access markets and gain high prices for their produce.

 One way of making the fruit more valuable is to package and process it, but farmers are often not familiar with these techniques.

 We helped women farmers earn as much as possible from their passion fruit by:

 We worked with women farmers’ groups in Kenya’s Kwale county.

-This project was funded by a grant from our Maendeleo Agricultural Enterprise Fund and was implemented in partnership with the Kenya Agricultural Research Institute.Farm aid not food aid
+This project was funded by a grant from our Maendeleo Agricultural Enterprise Fund and was implemented in partnership with the Kenya Agricultural Research Institute.A hand up, not a handout

-Support our work today and help rural African families end their reliance on food aid.
+Support our work today and help families in rural Africa farm their way out of poverty.